Piping Design and Layout, Piping Materials

 W: Weld Joint Strength Reduction Factor

 As per para.
 302.3.5 of ASME B31.3, The weld joint strength reduction factor (W) is the ratio of the nominal stress to cause the failure of a weld joint to that of the corresponding base material for an increased or elevated temperature condition of the same duration.
-It only applies at weld joints in longitudinal or spiral welded piping components.
+It only applies at weld joints in longitudinal or spiral welded pipes.

 Weld-Joint-Strength-Reduction-Factor